BlackwoodAR/lab04/README.md

 # lab04

 All of these questions deal with the ticket machine example bundled in this repo.
 You should fork this repo and clone the fork to work on the code locally.

 ## How can we tell from just its header that `setPrice` is a method and not a constructor?
 ```
 public void setPrice(int cost)
 ```
+It has void in the header so its not going to give an output.

 ## Complete the body of the setPrice method so that it assigns the value of its parameter to the price field.
 Write your new method in the `lab04-ticket-machine`.